 You can set these up by going to the Advanced tab of the TranslatePress settings area and scrolling down to the Custom language section.

 2. Set Up Automatic Translation (Optional)

-If you do not want to use machine translation, you can just skip to the next step to start translating your content manually.
+If you do not want to use machine translation, you can skip the next step to start translating your content manually.

 If you do want to use machine translation, TranslatePress supports two different services:

 - Google Translate API – you can use this with the free version of TranslatePress;